Please Wait a Moment

 Get Involved!

 Do you want to get involved with our Advocacy efforts?
-The Association’s State Legislative and Regulatory Affairs Committee meets at least monthly to stay informed of legislative/policy activity and provide input on bill amendments, key testimony points and more.
+The Association’s State Legislative Committee meets at least monthly to stay informed of legislative and policy activity, and to provide input on bill amendments, key testimony and more.
 Members with an interest in having a representative on the State Legislative Committee are welcome to reach out to MBA’s Brad Papalardo, Senior Vice President, Chief of Government Affairs and Counsel at bpapalardo@massbankers.org.
 Advocacy is among MBA’s top priorities!